-You’ve got the dress, the cake, the decorations and the guest list.
-All that’s left is the music.
+You've got the dress, the cake, the decorations and the guest list.
+All that's left is the music.
 Planning a great country wedding requires great country love songs.
-There’s certainly no shortage of country-fried songs to dance to with your sweetie, but on a day this special you’ll want to think outside the box.
+There's certainly no shortage of country-fried first dance songs for your wedding reception or slow-burners for your walk down the aisle, but on a day this special you'll want to think outside the box.
 Wide Open Country has you covered.
-Here are 10 non-cliche country wedding songs to use on the big day.
+Here are 10 non-cliche country wedding songs playlist to use on the big day.

 10. "Forever and Ever, Amen," Randy Travis

 "Forever and Ever, Amen" definitely got a workout on the wedding circuit in the late 1980s.
 But we think it deserves another look in the 21st century.
 Written by Don Schlitz and Paul Overstreet, "Forever and Ever, Amen" is classic country song that has stood the test of time.
 Only a country song could measure time as "as long as old men sit and talk about the weather, as long as old women sit and talk about old men."
 What better way to start married life than with one of the sweetest songs in country history?

 The Possum knows a few things about heartbreak and failed marriages, which is why "Right Left Hand" rings so true.
 Recorded in 1986, the song is thought to be a nod to Jones' fourth wife, Nancy.
 Relationships are difficult, but finding the right person to put your trust in is what love's all about.

 8. "Grow Old With Me," Sunny Sweeney